Emperor-khay/Gloztec_Solutions_Laravel_Assessment/README.md

 Routed all api urls required for CRUD functions using api resource methods (post, get, put, patch, delete) nd a prefix of v1 Performed all necessry logic operatons for each CRUD function returning json error or json responce with resource when neccessary
 Protected route with sanctum
+Created Test file to test the create endpoint.
+Test works

 {app_url}api/v1/{api_routes}
 =============================================================================================